govolution/bfg/README.md

 Inject a dll by the imagename.

 build_win32_msgbox_inject_dll.sh
 Inject a dll by the PID.
+Call with bfg.exe yourdll.dll PID

 build_win32_msgbox_inject_shellcode.sh
 Inject a shellcode into a process by PID.